awsdocs/aws-control-tower-guide/doc_source/monitoring-overview.md

 + *Amazon CloudWatch Logs* enables you to monitor, store, and access your log files from Amazon EC2 instances, CloudTrail, and other sources\.
 CloudWatch Logs can monitor information in the log files and notify you when certain thresholds are met\.
 You can also archive your log data in highly durable storage\.
 For more information, see the [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.
 + *AWS CloudTrail* captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
 You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred\.

+**Tip: **You can view and query CloudTrail activity on an account through CloudWatch Logs and CloudWatch Logs Insights\.
+This activity includes AWS Control Tower lifecycle events\.
+CloudWatch Logs’ capabilities allow you to perform more granular and precise queries than you would normally be able to make using CloudTrail\.

 For more information, see [Logging AWS Control Tower Actions with AWS CloudTrail](logging-using-cloudtrail.md)\.